Head and shoulders (chart pattern): Head and shoulders top

 Head and shoulders formations consist of a left shoulder, a head, and a right shoulder and a line drawn as the neckline.

 The left shoulder is formed at the end of an extensive move during which volume is noticeably high.

 After the peak of the left shoulder is formed, there is a subsequent reaction and prices slide down somewhat, generally occurring on low volume.

 The prices rally up to form the head with normal or heavy volume and subsequent reaction downward is accompanied with lesser volume.

 The right shoulder is formed when prices move up again but remain below the central peak called the head and fall down nearly equal to the first valley between the left shoulder and the head or at least below the peak of the left shoulder.
 Volume is lesser in the right shoulder formation compared to the left shoulder and the head formation.

 A neckline can be drawn across the bottoms of the left shoulder, the head and the right shoulder.

 When prices break through this neckline and keep on falling after forming the right shoulder, it is the ultimate confirmation of the completion of the head and shoulders top formation.

 It is quite possible that prices pull back to touch the neckline before continuing their declining trend.

 Head and shoulders bottom

-This formation is simply the inverse of a head and shoulders top and often indicates a change in the trend and market sentiment.
+The formation is the inverse of a head and shoulders top and often indicates a change in the trend and market sentiment.
+It is also known as an inverted head and shoulders pattern.

 The formation is upside down and the volume pattern is different from a head and shoulder top.

 Prices move up from first low with increase volume up to a level to complete the left shoulder formation and then fall down to a new low.

 A recovery move follows that is marked by somewhat more volume than seen before to complete the head formation.

 A corrective reaction on low volume occurs to start formation of the right shoulder and then a sharp move up due to heavier volume again breaks though the neckline.

 Another difference between the head and shoulders top and bottom is that the top formations are completed in a few weeks, whereas a major bottom (left, right shoulder or the head) usually takes longer, and as observed, may be prolonged for a period of several months or sometimes even more than a year.